-Edinburgh's stylish arthouse cinema combines an old world filmhouse from the outside, while inside you can spread out in expansive, comfortable armchairs of Cinema 1.
-This historic auditorium has been largely unaltered or subdivided since it was built in 1914 when it was originally constructed as the King’s Cinema at the rear of an 1897 tenement block.
+Edinburgh's stylish arthouse cinema has an air of an old world filmhouse from the outside, while inside you can spread out in expansive, comfortable armchairs of Cinema 1.
+This historic auditorium, now owned by the Picture House chain, has been largely unaltered or subdivided since it was built in 1914 when it was originally constructed as the King’s Cinema at the rear of an 1897 tenement block.

 As for films, this is where the major arthouse films are most likely to surface first.

 Plans to convert the auditorium of Cameo One into a multi-purpose space were withdrawn in December 2005 after massive outcry.